abhishektangudu/care-benefit-verification/README.md

 ### Issues
 1. **Unable to create stable package**
-   - API Limit for sf package version create command
+   - API Limit for sf package version create command - Developer Edition org.
-   - ContactContactRelation object issue - unable to find the correct setting that needs to be added to the scratch-def.json file which is needed to create a stable version of package
+   - Package is not ready to be installed.

 ## Additional Resources